 Aetna Medigap policies are cheaper when compared with Medicare Supplement plans from other health insurance companies.
 As you can see below, for all age groups, Aetna Medicare Supplement Plan G is the cheapest available on the market.

-This is most significant for those close to the age of 75 years old, where Aetna's policy is $14 cheaper per month compared to the closest competitor Humana).
+The savings is greatest for those close to the age of 75 years old, where Aetna's policy is $14 cheaper per month compared to the closest competitor Humana).
 On the other hand, the most expensive Plan G policies are offered through Cigna (for ages 65 and 85) and AARP (for age 75).

 Member benefits and extras

-Aetna has several overall member benefits that it offers to its policyholders.
+Aetna has several overall member benefits that it offers to its customers.
 These benefits include:

 - Ask a Nurse: This is a 24-hour nurse line that allows you to contact a registered nurse if you are feeling sick or have questions about your policy.